Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Triage of Gaia binaries

 where $r$ is the number of instances for which $\mathcal{A}$ is larger than $\mathcal{A}_{\textsc{tr}}$ (see, for example, \citealt{davison1997}).
 The class-II membership probability, $\hat{{\rm Pr}}\,{\rm II}$, was estimated similarly.
 For brevity, we do not use the `hat' superscript in the following.
 We emphasize that whenever membership probability is discussed, we refer to our bootstrap-based estimate, derived according to equation~(\ref{eq: pr_bootstrap}), as described above.

 A list of the Pr II and Pr III classification probabilities for all targets in our sample is provided in Table~\ref{table: prob table}.
 The class-I membership probability, Pr I, can be derived using the two other class probabilities, the number of Monte-Carlo samples, $N$, and equation~(\ref{eq: pr_bootstrap}).
-Histograms of the class-II and III probabilities are plotted in Figure~\ref{fig:hist}, and the Pr III distribution in the AMRF--primary-mass plane in Figure~\ref{fig:MLR_curve2}.
-One can see the concentration of class-II and III above the old-age $\mathcal{A}_{\textsc{ms}}$ and $\mathcal{A}_{\textsc{tr}}$ curves.
+Histograms of the classification probabilities are plotted in Figure~\ref{fig:hist}.

+Figure~\ref{fig:MLR_curve2} displays the distribution of Pr III in the AMRF--primary-mass plane.
+Each bin in the diagram is colour coded according to its mean Pr III value.
+A concentration of high-Pr III systems is located above the $\mathcal{A}_\textsc{tr}$ curve, and appears in black.
+A stripe of systems with high to intermediate class-III probability follows the expected WD envelope.
+The analysis of this sub-sample of possible binaries with WD companions is deferred to a follow-up study.

-Figure~\ref{fig:MLR_curve2} suggests that for primary stars less massive than ${\sim}0.5$ $\solarmass$, the limiting values calculated according to the MIST models tend to underestimate the transition between class-I and -II systems.
+Figure~\ref{fig:MLR_curve2} also suggests that for primary stars less massive than ${\sim}0.5$ $\solarmass$, the limiting values calculated according to the MIST models tend to underestimate the transition between class-I and -II systems.
 This is in accord with a reported discrepancy between the empirically estimated and the theoretically expected M-dwarf radii \citep[e.g.,][]{morrell19}.
-As described in Appendix~\ref{APP: Atr}, we rectified our limiting curves for primaries less massive than $0.5$ $\solarmass$, so that they were not severely affected by this discrepancy (also see Figure~\ref{fig:MLR_curve}).
+As described above, we rectified our limiting curves for primaries less massive than $0.5$ $\solarmass$, so that they were not severely affected by this discrepancy (also see Figure~\ref{fig:MLR_curve}).